NSW Public Spaces Charter

 Becoming a signatory

-• how the department can provide further support to signatories
+• how we can support signatories

 • a sector-wide snapshot of the Charter’s implementation.

-Signatory application process and reporting requirements
+Signatory application process

 The signatory application process and reporting requirements are summarised below: